-Davis Polk & Wardwell, founded in New York City over 160 years ago, has finance in its DNA.
+Davis Polk & Wardwell LLP, founded in New York City more

+than 160 years ago, has finance in its DNA.
 The firm boasts one of

 the nation's best and most comprehensive corporate departments,

-with impressive teams in capital markets, M&A, bankruptcy, and tax.
+with impressive teams in capital markets, M&A, bankruptcy, and

-white-collar criminal defense team-also has deep roots:
+top-notch white-collar criminal defense team-also has deep roots:

-in his long career, name partner John Davis argued over 250 cases before the
+in his long career, name partner John Davis argued more than 250

 Davis Polk dates back to 1849, making it one of the oldest law